 Email Signatures are those small self-promoting snippets that you usually see at the end of an email message.
 They’re generally good for signalling who you are and providing details people might otherwise not know.
 Since you might be creating this by hand, you may not know it can be nicely generated by online tools such as in today’s First Look.
 Today I’m taking a look at Email Signature Generator and speaking to the author of the tool.

-This is where Email Signature Generator comes in.
+This is where the Email Signature Generator comes in.
 The tool takes various different types of information about you and generates a nicely laid out email signature that you can use in any email application.
-You can use any publicly available image of yourself (by way of a url).
-In my example I used a Gravatar image.
+You can use any publicly available image of yourself (by way of a URL).
+In my example, I used a Gravatar image.

 While testing this tool, I wanted to talk with the author, and he agreed to answer a few questions in a short email interview.
 Ramesh Jha is the founder of a Bangalore, India based company named Random Experiments LLP.